xackery/peq-expansions/README.md

 *recommended*: Start at 0, increase by each expansion applying fixes and reviewing changes you may want to apply until you end up at the expansion you plan to release with.

+*terms you should know*:
+* soft nerf: once applied, only future drops of the item will be nerfed.
+Any past items will stay unnerfed.
+A classic example of this is the Circlet of Shadow vs Circlet of Shadows, where the prenerf version remained instant cast when the patch was applied to give it a cast time with the plural form.
+* hard nerf: once applied, both future drops of the item and existing drops will have the nerf applied.

 * [0 - Classic](https://github.com/xackery/peq-expansions/blob/master/0-classic.md) 1999
 * [1 - Kunark](https://github.com/xackery/peq-expansions/blob/master/1-kunark.md) 2000 60
 * [2 - Velious](https://github.com/xackery/peq-expansions/blob/master/2-velious.md) 2000